The Maneater: History

+In lieu of a print edition, the 2023-24 editorial board elected to publish a special print edition of The Maneater each fall in correlation with the Homecoming festivities.
+The homecoming print edition is handed out to the public during C-deck and parade celebrations the weekend of homecoming.

 Independent news

 Though the Missouri Student was established in 1926 as a student paper, it fell under the purview of a Student Publications Board made up of MU faculty and was printed by the School of Journalism.
 It was the publications board that invited Gold to apply for editor-in-chief following the noticeable shift that had occurred at the paper by 1950.
 The news publication developed into a Greek Town rag and society paper, favoring party commentary before news reporting.
-From 1950-1955, six members from the Delta Upsilon Fraternity controlled the paper.
+From 1950 to 1955, six members from the Delta Upsilon Fraternity controlled the paper.
 As circulation numbers dropped, the publications board sought to shake up the Student.
 Given the task of refurbishing the paper, Gold likened The Maneater's new editorial policy to an aggressive news source, with the goal of turning out stories that students would want to read.

 The Maneater soon took to its stand as a harsh critic of student government, penning many articles and editorials on its practices.
 It went on to find its footing covering multiple wars and anti-war protests.
 In 1969, School of Journalism printers decided they couldn't typeset a caption describing the vulgarities of a cartoon printed and distributed by a student, later expelled from the university, on campus.
 Readers opened the paper to a series of dashes printed in the caption's place.
 According to the paper's university editor at the time, by the middle of the decade, the relationship between the university and The Maneater deteriorated.

 Until 1970, an issue of The Maneater cost 10 cents.
 Facing harsh competition from an upstart rival paper called the Campus Courier, which distributed its issues at no cost to readers, The Maneater was forced to make itself free as well in order to compete, and although the Courier lasted only a year, the loss of 10 cents an issue and more competition for advertising put The Maneater into substantial debt that lasted until the middle of the decade.
 Nevertheless, The Maneater has remained free ever since.

 The School of Journalism has offered to absorb The Maneater into its system many times through its history.
 However, The Maneater has remained afloat of its own accord and remains distant from any such attempts.
 Today, The Maneater is a division of the university's Department of Student Life.
-The paper is printed in Sedalia, Mo., and though a publications board still exists to handle the publication's internal matters, its editorial content remains independent of any university authority or student group.
+The paper was printed in Sedalia, Mo., and though a publications board still exists to handle the publication's internal matters, its editorial content remains independent of any university authority or student group.